ahmetb/kubernetes-network-policy-recipes/README.md

 and sample YAML files to leverage in your setup.
 If you ever wondered how to drop/restrict traffic to applications running on Kubernetes, read on.

-Easiest way to try out Network Policies is to create a new [Google Container Engine](https://cloud.google.com/container-engine) cluster.
+Easiest way to try out Network Policies is to create a new [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine) cluster.
 Applying Network Policies on your existing cluster can disrupt the networking.
 At the time of writing, most cloud providers do not provide built-in network policy support.